 THE LIFE-CHANGING MAGIC OF TIDYING UP

 ‘To put your things in order means to put your past in order, too.
 It’s like resetting your life and settling your accounts so that you can take the next step forward.’

-So on the rainy bank holiday I tipped my box of photographs onto the living room floor and sorted through them.
+So, on the rainy bank holiday, I tipped my box of photographs onto the living room floor and sorted through them.
 It was tough, and I’ll admit I cried as I edited the photographs down.
-But I also laughed and reminisced and enjoyed revisiting the fun times: an 18 year old holiday with my girlfriends to Corfu, the 3 times I’ve been a bridesmaid, my numerous cats, my teenage bedrooms and so many bad hairstyles.
+But I also laughed and reminisced and enjoyed revisiting the fun times: an 18-year-old holiday with my girlfriends to Corfu, the three times I’ve been a bridesmaid, my numerous cats, my teenage bedrooms and so many bad hairstyles.
 I now have four tiny albums of joy.
 The people and moments I want to remember, having let go of the rest.

 Next came the collectables; my unloved vintage trinkets, held in a series of boxes cluttering up my cupboard.
-The collection had taken almost twenty years to curate, and consisted of rare items from all over Britain.
+The collection had taken almost twenty years to curate and consisted of rare items from all over Britain.
 By applying the ‘spark joy’ technique to each individual item, I realised I didn’t love them as much as I thought.
 In fact, I was simply holding on to the love I had for them.
-I kept my absolute favourites and the remainder is in my office waiting to be donated or sold.
-After years of living with these things, I can’t wait to let them go.
+I kept my favourites and the remainder is in my office waiting to be donated or sold.
+After years of living with them, I can’t wait to let them go!